Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
-The platform also supports CCPA and other regulatory requirements.
-Source
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure adherence to international security and privacy standards.
+Note: For more details, visit the Secure Features page.

 Use Cases & Customer Success